 In February of 1770, there was a shooting incident that killed an 11-year-old boy.
 Then on March 5, a street fight involving a soldier brought the guard watch of the 29th Regiment out into King Street in Boston, where a crowd had gathered to watch the fight.
 The captain of the soldiers tried to disperse the crowd, but one of the soldiers, Hugh Montgomery, was hit by a club.
-He raised his musket, and “Bang!”
-Off it went.
+He raised his musket and fired.

 This is a transcript from the video series A History of the United States, 2nd Edition.
 Watch it now, on The Great Courses Plus.

 The suspension of most of those taxes brought quiet but not peace.
 The mere suspension of the taxes was not the same thing as Parliament recognizing the legitimacy of the colonies’ protest against being treated as plantations.
 Americans relaxed their vigilance but not their anxieties.
 Committees of correspondence were organized, linking the colonial legislatures and monitoring British activities.
 A British revenue cutter was burned near Providence, Rhode Island, in June 1772, and American merchants tried to apply economic leverage on Parliament by boycotting English imports.

 Learn more about the rejection of empire